LanoCodes/Individual-Project-COSC412/README.md

-### Purpose:
->*The purpose of this project is to be able to use this program to make an immediate choice for fast restaurant choosing, no matter your location..*

 ### Requirements:
 1. The user should be able to press a button to generate a restaurant in one click/touch.
 2. Interface should be very simply designed and very streamlined in presenting the restaurant information.